 Academics in college can be more time-consuming than what you are used to.
 There are lots of different ways to study and prepare to succeed in your classes.
-A popular study method is to meet in study groups.
+A popular study method in college is to form study groups.
 Here are some tips for how to successfully participate in a study group on your college campus.

 Do: Set up a weekly schedule.

 You will want to make sure that this schedule works for everyone in the group.
 Try to meet at least once a week, and be sure to find a meeting space that is centrally located.
-Consider using your campus library, a residence hall study area, or even your student union as a place to meet your group.
+Consider using your campus library, a residence hall study area, or even your student union.

 Don’t: Rely solely on the group.

-While study groups can be a great resource for learning class information, still take the time outside of class and your group study to put in work on your own.
+While college study groups can be a great resource for learning class information, still take the time outside of class and your study group to put in work on your own.
 There might be certain aspects of the material from class that will be easier to understand if you go over it by yourself.
 Then, you can bring what you know to the study group and help other members.

 Do: Invite your classmates.